filip-herceg/ReViewPoint/docs/backend/models/file.py.md

 ## 3. Behaviour & Edge-Cases

 - `user_id` is indexed for performance in filtering files by user
-- The relationship to User allows easy access to the file owner
+- The relationship to User allows easy access to the file's user (not 'owner')
 - The User model has a backref to files, allowing `user.files` access
 - The model only stores metadata; actual file content is stored externally
 - Content type is stored to allow proper MIME type handling when serving files